Facts About Our Work in Nicaragua

 - Access to water is a critical need in Nicaragua.
 The Central American country has more than 30 water projects to supply water through filtration and other distribution systems.

-- Food For The Poor works with 19 orphanages as part of the Angels Of Hope program in Nicaragua.
-Through the Angels Of Hope program, 367 children receive shelter and an education.
+- Food For The Poor works with 20 children's homes as part of the Angels Of Hope program in Nicaragua.
+Through the Angels Of Hope program, 412 orphaned or abandoned children receive shelter and an education.